 Medicare Part C is another way to receive your Original Medicare benefits.
 Part C is also known as Medicare Advantage plans.
 In addition to your Original Medicare benefits, Medicare Advantage plans typically include your Medicare prescription drug coverage for pharmacy prescriptions.
 They also have additional benefits that Original Medicare doesn’t provide.

 Medicare Part C plans have their specific fee schedules.
 Most items are subject to a fixed copay.
-Some services such s durable medical equipment and drugs administered in a doctor’s office could have a 20% coinsurance.
+Some services, such as durable medical equipment and drugs administered in a doctor’s office, could have a 20% coinsurance.
 These Medicare Advantage plans must include a maximum out-of-pocket to limit the amount you pay for medical costs throughout the year.

 Medicare Part D Coverage for Amyotrophic Lateral Sclerosis